lbrihoum/ForksandChilds/README.md

 - I am the parent with pid: 2 sending the the array: 2, 3, 5, 7, 1, 3
 - I am the child with pid: 3, adding the array 2, 3, 5 and sending partial sum 10
 - I am the child with pid: 4, adding the array 7, 1, 3, and sending partial sum 11
 - I am the parent of pid: 3, and pid: 4.
-I have pid: 2 and got partial results 10, 11, final resultis 21
+I have pid: 2 and got partial results 10, and 11
+- Final result is 21!

 ### Thank you!